Trafair, a success story with emission detectors

 The work performed by Kunak’s air quality sensors

-As part of the collaboration with Project Trafair, Kunak has made its Kunak Air A10 technology available to the initiative.
+As part of the collaboration with Project Trafair, Kunak has made its Kunak AIR technology available to the initiative.

 The task of these devices is to complete with reliable data the readings of the 2 reference stations in Santiago de Compostela, the city that, as we said in the introduction, has been rewarded for its efforts to improve air quality.

-Why is it important to analyze the relationship between vehicles and air quality?
+Why is it important to analyse the relationship between vehicles and air quality?

 The relationship between traffic and air quality has become apparent during the confinement.
 As we pointed out when we analysed the consequences of the health crisis on air quality, as mobility was restricted, pollution decreased.